dmitry-shchetinin/LineFlow/README.md

       that can be easily fed into a solver.
 It contains a description of inputs and outputs of mex function `LF_linearize_system`.
     - `construct_and_plot.m` plots the boundary surface of the actual nonlinear line flow constraint and its approximation.
 The actual plotting is done using the provided Matlab function `plot_constraints.m`.
-    - `use_in_OPF` shows how to use the constructed approximation for a given system in the AC OPF using [MATPOWER](http://www.pserc.cornell.edu/matpower/).
+    - `use_in_OPF.m` shows how to use the constructed approximation for a given system in the AC OPF using [MATPOWER](http://www.pserc.cornell.edu/matpower/).
 Note that the best results were observed when the AC OPF with linearized line flow constraints was solved with IPOPT.
 2. C/C++: